 The DPA 2018 makes provision for dealing with personal data.
 Most processing of personal data is subject to the General Data Protection Regulations (GDPR) which describes how personal information must be managed.
 The GDPR recognises changes in technology and the way organisations collect information.
-The DPA applies to all personal data regardless of the format in which it is collected and stored.
+The DPA 2018 and the UK GDPR apply to all personal data regardless of the format.
+These frameworks, as enforced by the ICO, cover personal data processing within the UK.